A dull pencil is greater than the sharpest memory. - an English proverb

 A special thanks to all the wonderful contributors (now published authors!) who persevered through the grueling publication process.

 Congratulations to Jheanelle Owens whose bewitching opening to Distance and Constellations went the distance and past the 100 vote mark!

 Congratulations to Michelle K whose delightful opening to The Book patiently made its way past the 100 vote mark!

 Congratulations to Darrel CS whose mesmerizing opening to Sorry About That apologized its way past the 100 vote mark!

 Congratulations to Susan J whose heartbreaking opening to 7th Period espresso shot its way past the 100 vote mark!

 Congratulations to BoMarly whose Shakespearean opening to Hamlet muscled its way past the 100 vote mark!

 DullPencilPress publishes short fiction, novel excerpts, and essays written for the young adult/teen (YA) audience.
-It was founded and is operated by a group of passionate YA reader/writer volunteers and an experienced publisher (also a volunteer) to benefit the YA community.
+It was founded and is operated by a group of passionate YA reader/writer volunteers to benefit the YA community.
 The stories are published in a yearly anthology series in paperback and e-book.
 Contents for the anthology are selected by fellow writers and readers of YA stories who choose to participate in the process through this website, as well as our volunteer editors and advisers.
-All profits from the sale of our books will be donated to support creative writing programs in middle and high schools chosen by its contributors.
+All profits from the sale of our books will be donated to support creative writing programs in middle and high schools, or to Room to Read, the amazing charity devoted to building schools and libraries in the Third World, as chosen by the anthology's contributors.

 Post 150-Words → Get Votes → Get Published!
 Find out how.